skyshin13/The-Fizz-Bizz/WRITEUP.md

 ### Query 2 — Separating simulation data from user data

-The `measurement_logs` table stores both user-entered readings and auto-generated CO₂/temperature points from the live simulation.
-Mixing them on the dashboard would show thousands of machine rows where users expect to see their manual entries.
+The `measurement_logs` table stores both user-entered readings (pH, ABV, etc) and auto-generated CO₂/temperature points from the live simulation (live CO₂ production graph).
+Mixing them on the dashboard would show thousands of machine rows where users expect to see their manual entries on the fermentation trends section.
 The filter `_USER_MEAS_FILTER` selects only meaningful records:

 ```python
 _USER_MEAS_FILTER = or_(